Sursock bronze: Iconographical precedents

-Dussaud noted that the statuette's imagery aligns with earlier depictions of Baal-Hadad, with a left arm holding ears of grain and a broken right arm that originally brandished a whip.
-This posture, with one arm extended and the other raised in a threatening gesture, recalls the combative stance of ancient storm-gods depicted from the second to first millennia BCE, while the bull that frequently accompanies such figures remained a traditional emblem of Baal-Hadad, lord of storm and fertility.
+Dussaud commented that although some iconographic features, such as the grouped divine busts on the deity's dress, reflect artistic trends from the second century AD, others align with earlier depictions of Baal-Hadad.
+The statuette's posture, with one arm extended and the other raised in a threatening gesture, recalls the combative stance of ancient storm-gods depicted from the second to first millennia BCE, while the bull that frequently accompanies such figures remained a traditional emblem of Baal-Hadad, lord of storm and fertility.
 This whip appears to have replaced Baal-Hadad's conventional weapon, the thunderbolt, after his identification with the solar deity Helios, thereby symbolizing his daily celestial journey across the sky.

-He adds that, while some iconographic elements, like grouped divine busts on the deity's dress reflect artistic trends from the second century AD, others suggest greater antiquity, drawing similarity to a bronze in the Louvre (pictured).
-The bronze in question depicts, according to the author, an earlier form of the Heliopolitan Jupiter; it features a columnar body, a beardless head, and an elaborate headdress incorporating a uraeus, bull horns, a solar disk, ostrich feathers, and an eagle.
-Dussaud remarks that the presence of the eagle is of particular interest, as no document prior to Alexander the Great's conquest associated this animal with the Baal-Hadad.
-It was previously thought that this connection arose under Greek influence, when Baal-Hadad, was identified with Zeus, whose emblem is the eagle.
-He notes however, that the Louvre bronze suggests that the eagle's association with the god is older, potentially dating back to the Persian period.
+Dussaud noted a similarity to a bronze dated to the eighth–seventh century BC, now in the Louvre (pictured), which features a columnar body, a beardless head, and an elaborate headdress incorporating an uraeus, bull horns, a solar disk, ostrich feathers, and an eagle.
+Dussaud remarked that the presence of the eagle is of particular interest, as no document before Alexander the Great's conquest (c.
+332 BC) associated this animal with Baal-Hadad.
+It was previously thought that this connection arose under Greek influence, when Baal-Hadad was identified with Zeus, whose emblem is the eagle.
+He noted that the Louvre bronze dated to the eighth–seventh century BC suggests that the eagle's association with the god is older, potentially dating back to the Persian period (c.
+538–332 BC).

 Iconographical variability

-Writing in 2010, the University of Nottingham scholar Andreas Kropp examined the decorative variability of the garments on representations of Jupiter Heliopolitanus, most notably exemplified by the Sursock Bronze.
-Although preserved depictions share similar attributes, usually featuring Helios and Selene in the top register, no two examples display the same arrangement of details or number of registers.
+Writing in 2010, the University of Nottingham scholar Andreas Kropp examined the decorative variability of the garments on representations of Jupiter Heliopolitanus, exemplified by the Sursock bronze.
+Although preserved depictions share similar attributes, usually featuring Sol and Luna in the top register, no two examples display the same arrangement of details or number of registers.
 The front panel often includes deities associated with the seven planets or various motifs such as rosettes, discs, and mythical creatures, while the back side tends to be simpler, sometimes featuring repeated symbols like ram's heads or the winged sun-disc, with the remaining fields usually filled with rosettes.
-This structural yet highly individualized iconography contrasts with the more standardized cult images of figures such as Ephesian Artemis or Aphrodite of Aphrodisias during the Roman imperial period.
-The variability of iconography of Jupiter Heliopolitanus may stem from limited access to the cult statue in its temple adyton and restricted opportunities to observe it closely outside occasional processions.
+This structured yet highly individualized iconography contrasts with the more standardized cult images of figures such as Ephesian Artemis or Aphrodite of Aphrodisias during the Roman imperial period.
+The variability of the iconography of Jupiter Heliopolitanus may stem from limited access to the cult statue in its temple's adyton (restricted inner sanctuary) and few opportunities to observe it closely outside occasional processions.